 (1) The Court of Appeals vacated Raphael Golb’s remaining “identity theft” felony conviction; the other one had previously been vacated by the intermediate appellate court in New York City.

-(2) In a rebuke to prosecutors that had an immediate impact on many other cases, the Court of Appeals declared New York Penal Law § 240.30(1) (which criminalized merely “annoying” speech) to be unconstitutional; accordingly, the court vacated all of Raphael Golb’s “aggravated harassment” convictions.
+(2) In a rebuke to prosecutors that had an immediate impact on approximately 7,600 other cases, the Court of Appeals declared New York Penal Law § 240.30(1) (which criminalized merely “annoying” speech) to be unconstitutional; accordingly, the court vacated Raphael Golb’s “aggravated harassment” convictions.

 (Note: according to former prosecutor Scott Greenfield, these charges had the effect of “wreaking prejudicial havoc and deflecting attention from the real issues….”
 For example, the charges pertaining to the alleged “aggravated harassment” or criticism of Dr. Robert Cargill were, we now learn, unconstitutional; yet prosecutors placed considerable emphasis on the alleged wrongs done to Dr. Cargill and on his testimony during the trial.)

 (3) The Court of Appeals vacated an “unauthorized-access-to-a-computer” conviction, along with various impersonation convictions that criminalized the mere creation of email accounts from which no messages were sent.
 In addition, the court vacated a conviction that criminalized an email signed “Jonathan Seidel” which contained nothing that could be deemed expressive of an intent to “harm” anyone’s “reputation,” but only a sharply worded inquiry critical of a museum exhibit.

 (5) However, the Court of Appeals’ chief judge, Jonathan Lippman, dissented from the majority opinion, arguing that the statutes invoked are “unconstitutionally broad, and substantially so,” and that “criminal libel has long since been abandoned, not least of all because of its tendency in practice to penalize and chill speech that the constitution protects….”
 According to the chief judge, “the use of the criminal impersonation and forgery statutes now approved amounts to an atavism at odds with the First Amendment and the free and uninhibited exchange of ideas it is meant to foster.”

 Discussions of the Court of Appeals decision and its potential legal impact include an Associated Press account, an article in Reason, and another on former prosecutor Scott Greenfield’s Simple Justice website.